Kristiannmiller/Kristiannmiller/README.md

 #### :: a little bit about me ::

-* I'm currently working as a student at Turing School of Software and Design's Front-End program finishing up my certification in January 2021.
+* I'm a recent graduate of Turing School of Software and Design's Front-End program on the lookout for a full-time position.
-* My main focus currently is React and Redux.
+* My main focus currently is React and TypeScript.
 * I have a deep rooted love for beautiful web design.
-* I have a background in photography and design
+* I have a background in photography and design.
 * Pronouns: She / Her